rcode5/ga_event_tracker/README.md

 ## Contributions

 Feel free to fork, add your ideas and submit a pull request.
+If you do, please update the tests in the `spec` directory.
+You'll notice the `specRunner.html` file which should run the tests for you using Jasmine.

 ## TODO